-Despite the current digitalization hype end-to-end supply planning models still struggle to be agile and responsive.
-In a short series of posts I describe what is currently happening in these supply models, how this happens and why.
-I also highlight the opportunities of a new end-to-end supply planning framework – one that connects all end-to-end planning processes, has single accountabilities and is centrally controlled by supply parameters to ensure seamless product flow.
+Despite the ongoing digitalization hype, end-to-end supply planning models still struggle to be agile and responsive.
+In the last article, I outlined today’s state of supply planning, followed by an analysis of what is currently happening in these supply models.
+In this post, I will explain how this happens and why.
+I will also highlight the chance for a new end-to-end supply planning framework – one that connects all end-to-end planning processes, has single accountability, and is centrally controlled by supply parameters to ensure seamless product flow.

 - Central & regional control of target service level fulfilment